magnusmaynard/ratcam/README.md

 ## Introduction
 A simple method for tracking the paths of pesky rodents in my attic, so that the entry points can be blocked!

-This is not a serious project, it was built for fun and a very specific need of mine.
-Feel free to repurpose it for other use-cases.
+This is not a serious project, it was built for a very specific need of mine as a last resort.
+Feel free to repurpose it for any other use-cases.

 ![Example output image](./docs/example_output.jpg)